At the Johnston Historical Society

 Free yoga for breast cancer survivors

 SunriseScoops@aol.com.
-Photos in jpg format are accepted and news can range from community events, promotions, academic news and nonprofit events.
+Photos in jpg format are accepted and news can include community events, promotions, academic news and nonprofit events.
 Email today and see your news in our column in the Johnston Sun Rise.
 Please include a daytime telephone number in case we require any further information.